rgpass/i_didnt_know_javascript/05_async_and_performance.md

 Callback hell has nothing to do with indentation.
 You can write the code without nesting (just making it flat via functions and scoping).
 It's still challenging to navigate because we have to reason about when it will be executed.

 If the function is executed syncronously, it will often behave in a different order than async.
+This will release Zalgo.

 Callback hell has to do with pre-planning the code for recovery/retrying/forking flow.
 If something fails, it's a lot of code duplication to retry.